You are here:

 This checklist summarises the information academies, including free schools, are usually required to publish on their websites.
 Check your funding agreement to find out exactly what you're required to publish online.

-In addition to the information that academies will usually publish, there are certain things that MATs must publish online.
+In addition to the information that academies will usually publish, there are certain things that MATs must publish at trust level about your trust as a whole.
 This checklist summarises those requirements.

 For example, each academy website could host school-related documents, including: